kaltura/developer-platform-docs/documentation/Live-Video-Webcasting/Creating-and-Managing-Live-Webcasts.md

 To get started, you'll need a Kaltura account, which you can sign up for [here](https://vpaas.kaltura.com/reg/index.php).
 You'll also need the webcasting module enabled on your account.
 Speak to your account manager or email us at vpaas@kaltura.com to get your account configured.

 For a better understanding of this integration, check out the [Python sample app](https://github.com/kaltura-vpaas/webcasting-app-python) that demonstrates everything explained in this guide.

+## Webcasting Analytics

+See the https://github.com/kaltura-vpaas/embeddable_analytics project which has an entry for webcasting under the "livestream" tab

+Kaltura also has a rich Analytics API that can allow you to generate your own reports for your webcasts.
+You can get started with https://developer.kaltura.com/console/service/report/action/getTable and selecting LIVE in the reportType dropdown.

 ## Creating a LiveStream Object